benzguo/blog/content/docs/music/microtonal-synthesizers.md

 | Ratios | 1/1 | 567/512 | 9/8	| 147/128 | 21/16 | 1323/1024 | 189/128	 | 3/2 | 49/32 | 7/4 | 441/256 | 63/32 |

 Using Kyle Gann's notes, I entered the tuning into [Huygens-Fokker Scala](http://www.huygens-fokker.org/scala/).
 Scala is hard to use – it's arcane software for a niche user base.
 It's hard to iterate on tunings, since there isn't an easy way to preview them.
-I highly recommend using a software synthesizer to test your `.scl` files (more on microtonal soft synths below).
+I recommend using a software synthesizer to test your `.scl` files (more on microtonal soft synths below).

 I ended up transposing the tuning slightly from the original, so that A4 is set to [A440](https://en.wikipedia.org/wiki/A440_(pitch_standard)).
-This was a useful modification: since the tuning's pitches now roughly match the layout of 12TET on a keyboard, improvising is more intuitive for me, and it's possible combine the tuning with 12TET instruments.
+This was a useful modification: since the tuning's pitches now roughly match the layout of 12TET on a keyboard, improvising is more intuitive, and it's possible combine the tuning with 12TET instruments.

 - [Kyle Gann's article on WTP in Perspectives of New Music](https://www.dropbox.com/s/b0d59oa6h0h3e7e/PNM-WellTunedPiano.pdf?dl=0)
 - [Original liner notes for WTP](https://www.dropbox.com/s/j2ukmqiax99vdzd/LinerNotes-WellTunedPiano.pdf?dl=0)